omise/omise-java/README.md

 long total = balance.getTotal();
 ```

-Creating a charge from a token
+Creating a charge from a token:

 ```java
 Client client = new Client.Builder()